 In general, it is appropriate to treat any type of infertility condition with herbal medicines.
 This includes advanced maternal age, luteal-phase-defect, premature ovarian failure, male factor, or unexplained symptoms.

 The herbs seem to enhance the effects of the gonadotropins, and they do not pose the risk of OHSS (ovarian hyperstimulation syndrome).

 Is herbal medicine a licensed profession?

 Herbal medicine is not a licensed profession.
 However, some practitioners acquire available Board certification.
 It is preferable to consult with healthcare providers who are Board certified to prescribe herbal medicines.

 Where can I purchase herbal supplements?

--Article written by Dr. Mike Berkley on behalf of the APA.
-Dr. Berkley is an expert on acupuncture, herbal medicines and traditional medicine as means for treating infertility.
+1. The article was written by Dr. Mike Berkley on behalf of the APA.
+Dr. Berkley is an expert on acupuncture, herbal medicines, and traditional medicine as a means for treating infertility.
 Dr. Berkley practices at The Berkley Center for Reproductive Wellness.